 - A private dedicated channel where trainers will be available to answer your queries after the training.

-- Linux & Windows fundamentals
+- Basic understanding of Linux & Windows fundamentals.

-- Understanding of C/C++ and common datatypes
+- Understanding of basic programming concepts, familiarity with C/C++ and

 What students should bring